 During this quest of researching of why we are so sick as a society and yet suppose to have such a great nation of medical systems.
 Don’t get me wrong, I am glad to have a doctor who can sew us up when we are injured.
-They are amazing and it is mind bloggling.
-But when it comes to pre-active health, it us up to us.
-We must be more mindful of how we treat our body, our temple.
+They are amazing and it is mind boggling what they really can do with the human body.
+When it comes to pre-active health, however, it us up to us.
+We must be more mindful of how we treat our body, after all, it is our temple, it gives us life.

 I guess it is kinda humbling to be considered as a threat to the Big Pharma with my 12 -6oz. bottles of lotion and 6- 12 oz containers of bath salts.